cyclus/cyclus.github.com/source/cep/cep26.rst

 Specification \& Implementation
 ===============================
-To accomplish the memthodology proposed will require some changes to the API within the dynamic resource exchance.
+To accomplish the methodology proposed will require some changes to the API within the dynamic resource exchance.

 1. Bids will need to be able to hold a unit cost.
 The API will need to support developers